 You should go with a highly reliable host like AccuWeb.

-These are the best options if you face the WordPress multiple redirect issue:
+These are the best solutions if you face the WordPress multiple redirect issue:

-You have the option to specify a URL for your website using the “www prefix” or without it.
-When setting up the website, you have the option to configure your site as “https://www.yourdomain.com” or simply as “https://yourdomain.com”.
+You can specify a URL for your website using the “www prefix” or without it.
+When setting up the website, you can configure it as “https://www.yourdomain.com” or simply as “https://yourdomain.com.”

 WordPress allows both configurations to work with the same domain.
 This ensures that your website is accessible to all users, regardless of how they search or type “www” into their browser’s address.